chevereto/v4-docs/application/installing/updating.md

 # 🆙 Updating

-**Note:** This process is for instances already running Chevereto V4.
+This process is for instances already running **Chevereto V4**.
 To update Chevereto provide the updated software files and then proceed with database update.

 ## Update software files